Josh Jung Player Props: Rangers vs. Mariners

-The Texas Rangers, including Josh Jung (.205 batting average in his past 10 games), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The Texas Rangers, including Josh Jung (.200 on-base percentage in past 10 games, 91 points below season-long percentage), take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 3:40 PM ET.

+He had a hitless performance in his previous game (0-for-4) against the Mariners.

 Josh Jung Game Info & Props vs. the Mariners